 The chemical resistance depends upon many factors such as chemical type, reaction time, temperature, volume, concentration and of course the type of Polyurethane used.
 In comparison with many other materials, such as rubber or PVC, PUR has a better resistance against chemical reaction.

 The outstanding chemical characteristics of PUR cables are:

 - good resistance during storage in water

 The danger of decomposition through microbes exists with Polyurethane on a Polyester base after prolonged exposure to dampness and warmth.
 The Polyurethane on a Polyether base used by SAB is resistant to microbic decomposition.
 Etherpolyurethane and Esterpolyurethane can be differentiated by the saponification value (VZ).

 - Esterpolyurethane (non-resistant) - VZ ≥ 350

 After prolonged exposure to warm water or tropical climates, Polyurethane on a Polyester base will undergo a chemical reaction.
 The result is a weakening of mechanical strength.
 SAB Polyurethane on a Polyether base is relatively more resistant to hydrological break-down.

 Etherpolyurethane is weather and ozone resistant in all climates.
 Discolouration by sunlight is possible, but this will not affect performance.

 Applications of PUR cables

-For control devices, e.g. machine tools, flow and assembly lines, conveyor systems and production lines, machine and plant construction, conveyor technology (e.g. work platforms and transport systems), automotive industry, handling and automation technology, iron, steel and chemical industry, (Eg drills, angle grinders and other electrical tools), industrial paint shops, water treatment plants, steel, automotive, mining ...
+PUR cables are often used for control devices, e.g. machine tools, flow and assembly lines, conveyor systems and production lines, machine and plant construction, conveyor technology (e.g. work platforms and transport systems), automotive industry, handling and automation technology, iron, steel and chemical industry, (Eg drills, angle grinders and other electrical tools), industrial paint shops, water treatment plants, steel, automotive, mining ...